 JavaScript must be enabled in order for you to use the Site in standard view.
 However, it seems JavaScript is either disabled or not supported by your browser.
 To use standard view, enable JavaScript by changing your browser options.

-| Last Updated:: 22/02/2022
+| Last Updated:: 26/10/2023

 Institute

-Welcome to IIT(ISM) ENVIS Centre
+Welcome to IIT(ISM) EIACP (PC-RP)

-at Centre for Mining Environment, Department of Environmental Science and Engineering
+Department of Environmental Science and Engineering

-Indian Institute of Technology (ISM), Dhanbad
+Indian Institute of Technology (Indian School of Mines), Dhanbad

 INTRODUCTION

-The Environmental Information System (ENVIS), a centre at Centre for Mining Environment (CME), Indian Institute of Technology (ISM) Dhanbad, was established in 1991 by the Ministry of Environment, Forest and Climate Change(MoEF&CC), Government of India, for collection, storage, retrieval and dissemination of information in the area of mining environment.
-Our ENVIS Centre is accessible online since 2001 with a distinctive website “http://www.geocities.com/envis_ism” which was launched by Shri P.V.
+The subject area of the centre is "Environmental problems of Mining".
+The centre works toward the collection, storage, retrieval and dissemination of information in the area of mining environment.
+The EIACP Centre is accessible online since 2001 with a distinctive website “http://www.geocities.com/envis_ism” which was launched by Shri P.V.
 Jaykrishnan (IAS), Secretary to Government of India, MoEF.
-All the web pages of “http://www.geocities.com/envis_ism” are now available on the website http://www.ismenvis.nic.in.
+All the web pages of “http://www.geocities.com/envis_ism” are now available on the website https://www.ismenvis.nic.in.

 The website has links to different organizations viz., different ENVIS Centres, Coal & non-coal Organizations, Central Govt.(Ministries) & Apex/Independent offices, Mineral rich States, Scientific Institutions, Universities, Organizations related to Environment and Mining.
-Quick links has also been provided to MoEF, IBM, DGMS, CPCB, Ministry of Coal, Ministry of Mines, Coal India Ltd., CMPDI, ISM, ICMM, SME, UNEP, WWF, etc. Centre has provided variety of information in the website viz., query form, feedback form, list of publications, database, experts, workshop report, Best Practices Management manuals, environmental clearance related to mining, important Institutes, legislation, lectures, research papers, current events, current news, do you know section, equipments, photo gallery etc.
+Quick links has also been provided to MoEF, IBM, DGMS, CPCB, Ministry of Coal, Ministry of Mines, Coal India Ltd., CMPDI, ISM, ICMM, SME, UNEP, WWF, etc. Centre has provided variety of information in the website viz., query form, feedback form, list of publications, database, experts, workshop report, Best Practices Management manuals, environmental clearance related to mining, important Institutes, legislation, lectures, research papers, current events, current news, do you know section, equipment, photo gallery etc.

 The Centre has also developed Bibliographic Database in which the research articles are kept as soft copy for quick search and dissemination.
 Dissemination of information is done electronically as well as by hard and soft copies.
 Bibliographic Database has information in the field of mine fires, water pollution, land subsidence, noise & vibration, ergonomics, mine soil amendments, land use, policy & planning, bio processing of fuel, hydrogeology, acid mine drainage, waste water treatment, air pollution, land reclamation, environmental management, socio-economic environment, solid waste management, impact assessment, mine spoil amendment, health & toxicology, mine closure and flash utilization.
 Besides bibliographic database, the Centre has also developed various other databases viz., national & international experts related to mining environment, non-coal statistics, coal & lignite statistics, about Jharkhand, research papers published by ESE, Projects done by M.Tech Students of ESE, source of information etc. The Centre has also collected many Reports, Research articles, Proceedings and Newsletters from various sources.
 All these hard documents are kept in the ENVIS library for ready references.